-Key Conclusions and Recommendations Scientists from the Range States have led much of the research that has been undertaken to date on the interactions between porpoises and pingers.
+Key Conclusions and RecommendationsScientists from the Range States have led much of the research that has been undertaken to date on the interactions between porpoises and pingers.
 The main objective is to ensure that with pinger deployment, porpoises are alerted to the presence of a net in a manner that avoids entanglement whilst not being deterred enough that it excludes them from important habitat for significant periods of time resulting in a population impact.
-Studies continue to investigate the efficacy of this potential mitigation measure.
-These should be encouraged.
+Studies continuing to investigate the efficacy of pingers should be encouraged.